Traffic Lights:Green, Amber and Red are

 (others early for Triples)

-Adjacent and Adjoining Cards >6 & SUITED
+Adjacent and Adjoining Cards >6 & (+) SUITED preferred

-Aim to play fewer players with weaker cards => play in late position or natural low numbers
+Aim to play fewer players with weaker cards => play in late position or natural low numbers.
+ONLY PLAY VERY GOOD CARDS AT ALL TIMES => random hits are rare and expensive.

 On the button or one before can play weaker hands mostly A => 2, K => 2 (unsuited) in shoot-out, Q => 7 (suited), but BOTH > 6 is safer.
 Expect weaker